-The fast development of deep learning enabled computers to transform a person's face to another's in images and videos.
-These "deepfake" videos can spread misinformation and fake news and impair the integrity of social media, prompting a strong and urgent need for investigating the detection of deepfake videos.
+The fast development of deep learning enables computers to transform a person's face to another's in images and videos.
+These "deepfake" videos can spread misinformation and fake news and impair the integrity of social media, prompting a strong and urgent need of developing the detection algorithms for deepfake videos [50].
 Recently, FakeCatcher [19] was proposed to utilize rPPG signals from the video as features to detect whether the video is real or deepfake.
 To analyze the effectiveness of PulseEdit, we tested PulseEdit videos using the FakeCatcher CNN model.